 The Security Committee discourages trespass by non-members of Crystal Lakes and promotes safety within the fifteen filings of Crystal Lakes by its members and guests, using nonconfrontational means.

-Note: The following committee serves at the pleasure of the Crystal Lakes Water and Sewer Association (CLWSA) Board of Directors.
+The following 2 committees serve at the pleasure of the Crystal Lakes Water and Sewer Association (CLWSA) Board of Directors.
 All final decisions are the responsibility of the CLWSA Board of Directors.

 6th Filing Systems Advisory Committee